Where are you located?

 Next, you will submit a deposit ($300) to be placed on my wait list for an upcoming or current litter (please let me know the generation, size, color and sex you are interested in).
 Once puppies are born, you will receive your pick order.
 We will send out photos each week and very helpful information for when you bring your puppy home.
 You will also be invited to join your litter's personal Facebook group so you can watch them as they grow!
 We'll let you know how they are progressing.
 All immunizations and dewormings are done as per vet's schedule, and socialization starts the day the puppies are born with much human handling as well as Neurological Stimulation.
 You will feel completely prepared and ready once it's time to transition the puppy from my home to yours.

 Puppies are selected face to face when the puppies are 8 weeks old in the order in which I received your deposit.
 It is relatively easy to provide everyone with a gentle-natured Goldendoodle because our puppies take this quality from their parents - our puppies are well known for sweet dispositions and people-loving personalities.
 The balance on the puppy is due when the puppy is 5-weeks old if paying by check or money order.
-Please make a check payable to Lori Allen.
 After puppies are 5 weeks old, only cash is accepted for remaining balance.

 Puppies may not go to their forever homes until they are 8 weeks old (puppy selection day).